Aditi-exe/C-Structures/README.md

 };
 ```

+In the example above, a structure named Person is defined with three members: name, age, and height.
+The name member is an array of characters with a maximum size of 50, representing the name of the person.
+The age member is an integer representing the age of the person, and the height member is a floating-point number representing the height of the person.

 ## Operations supported by Structures

 1. Declaration: Structures are declared using a structure definition, which specifies the data members and their types.
 For example: